10 International University Application Tips for U.S. Students

 5. Connect with Current Students and Alumni

-If possible, engage with current students or alumni from the international universities you are interested in.
-Belonging to this network can offer invaluable insights about the academic rigor and campus life, potentially aiding your decision-making process, but also helping you develop community before arriving.
-It’s a great way to gain insights into awesome spots for tourists, places to visit when you’re feeling homesick, or to just have the opportunity for another friendly face around.
+It’s also a great way to gain insights into awesome spots for tourists, places to visit when you’re feeling homesick, or to simply have the opportunity to meet another friendly face.
 Don’t shy away from making these connections just because you aren’t there yet.
 It can make all the difference in your international experience.

 6. Plan for Financial Aid and Scholarships